 Staff are committed to accurately representing the County's commitment to renters in the Housing Element.
 This includes representing Code Enforcement's rental inspection pilot and any future developments before the adoption of the 6th Housing Element.
+The writing of the Housing Element has concurred with significant political debates over tenants' rights ordinances; this is being decided at the Board of Supervisors level.

-The following programs pertain to tenants' rights Program 2.K: Preserve At-Risk Housing, Program 2.L.
-Protect Existing Affordable Housing Units, Program 5.D: Rental Inspection Pilot.
-Program 5.E: Condominium Conversion, Program 6.B: Fair Housing Referrals (ECHO Housing), Program 6.C: Rent Review Program, Program 6.F: Displacement Protection, Program 6.G: Fair Housing Services.
-Program 6.I: Mobile Home Rent Stabilization Ordinance occupied households.
-The Eden communities of Ashland, Cherryland, and Hayward Acres each have high poverty rates of 18%, some of the highest in all of Alameda County.7 Over 61% of people in the urban unincorporated areas are Black, Indigenous, or people of color (BIPOC), compared to just 53% of the total population of the County.
+The following programs pertain to tenants' rights: Program 2.K: Preserve At-Risk Housing, Program 2.L: Protect Existing Affordable Housing Units, Program 5.D: Rental Inspection Pilot, Program 5.E: Condominium Conversion, Program 6.B: Fair Housing Referrals (ECHO Housing), Program 6.C: Rent Review Program, Program 6.F: Displacement Protection, Program 6.G: Fair Housing Services, insecurity when faced with rent increases, widespread and severe habitability issues, and unlawful evictions.
+As accounted in the County Wide Trends, evictions are a major concern throughout the County, and this is only magnifying the greater risk that lower-income communities face of losing housing and being displaced.